marcelolleivas/pamps-social-media/README.md

 - [Tests and Test Coverage](#tests-and-test-coverage)

 ## Quickstart
 You must create a virtual env and install the project dependencies.
+**Python 3.8 or greater required**.

 ### Installation
 ```commandline